-- (1) Notwithstanding the Nationality and Borders Act 2022, the Illegal Migration Act 2023, any earlier Immigration Acts and the other provisions of this Act, the following categories of person may not be removed to the Republic of Rwanda - (a) agents or allies who have supported His Majesty's armed forces overseas in an exposed or meaningful manner that now affects their claim for protection; - (b) persons who have been employed by or indirectly contracted to provide services to the UK Government in an exposed or meaningful manner that now affects their claim for protection; - (c) the partners and dependent family members of persons referred to in (a) or (b) above; - (d) persons who were the partners or family members of persons referred to in (a) or (b) above in a manner that now affects their claim for protection. - (2) The exemption in (1) above includes but is not limited to persons eligible for entry to the UK under the Afghan Relocations and Assistance Policy ("ARAP") and Afghan Citizens Resettlement Scheme ("ACRS")."
+- (1) Notwithstanding the Nationality and Borders Act 2022, the Illegal Migration Act 2023, any earlier Immigration Acts and the other provisions of this Act, the following categories of person may not be removed to the Republic of Rwanda- - (a) agents or allies who have supported His Majesty's armed forces overseas in an exposed or meaningful manner that now affects their claim for protection; - (b) persons who have been employed by or indirectly contracted to provide services to the UK Government in an exposed or meaningful manner that now affects their claim for protection; - (c) the partners and dependent family members of persons referred to in (a) or (b) above; - (d) persons who were the partners or family members of persons referred to in (a) or (b) above in a manner that now affects their claim for protection. - (2) The exemption in (1) above includes but is not limited to persons eligible for entry to the UK under the Afghan Relocations and Assistance Policy ("ARAP") and Afghan Citizens Resettlement Scheme ("ACRS")."

-- Because the Commons consider that it is not necessary as the only way individuals should come to the UK is through safe and legal routes. - H★ Lord Sharpe of Epsom to move, That this House do not insist on its Amendment 10, to which the Commons have disagreed for their Reason 10A. - H1★ Lord Browne of Ladyton to move, as an amendment to Motion H, at end insert ", and do propose Amendment 10B in lieu - - 10B After Clause 5, insert the following new Clause -
+Because the Commons consider that it is not necessary as the only way individuals should come to the UK is through safe and legal routes.

+The Lords do not insist on their Amendment 10, to which the Commons have disagreed for their Reason 10A, and do propose Amendment 10B in lieu -

+10B After Clause 5, insert the following new Clause -